publishpress/PublishPress-Planner/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).

 = [1.20.7] - 2019-06-14 =

+* Fix fatal error in wp-admin when active alongside WPML or another plugin that uses an obsolete version of the Twig library
 * Fix alignment of stars on "please leave us a rating" footer
 * Fix redirect behavior on "Already reviewed" selection from "Please leave a review" notice